What is bone infection?

 - Severe bone infections are also treated with the first two surgical steps of mild bone infections: cleansing out the infected or dead bone and tissue (debridement), and applying antibiotics directly to the infection site.
 With severe infection, however, the bone is not strong enough to bear weight after debridement.

 Many techniques are available to rebuild bone after the bone cleaning procedure has been performed and after antibiotics have been administered locally.
 Temporary structural stability can be achieved with an external fixator while the infection is being eradicated.
 Bone rebuilding techniques may also involve bone grafting or bone transport that is achieved with the use of a special Ilizarov external fixator.
-The fixator can remain in place for several months depending on how much bone was lost as a result of the infection.
-As with mild bone infections, severe infections require six weeks of oral or IV antibiotic therapy that is specific to the bacteria that were present in the bone.
+The fixator can remain in place for several months depending on how much bone was lost from the infection.
+Just like mild bone infections, severe infections also require six weeks of oral or IV antibiotic therapy that is specific to the bacteria that were present in the bone.

 This video helps demonstrate the treatment process: